 Long Hand Rails

-There are various preset workout programs so that the elderly can choose a particular program and move accordingly or even increase their workout progressively.
+There are various preset workout programs so that older people can choose a particular program and move accordingly or increase their workout progressively.

 Incline & Decline